 – an empty bag – You will probably accumulate stuff while you’re at the hospital, so bring an empty bag (you can leave it in the car until you need it) to put all that random stuff in before you leave.

 – snacks for the nurses – Definitely not necessary, but we wanted to say “thank you” to the people who took care of us.
-We brought them a bag of snacks (granola bars, raisins, candy, etc.)
+We brought them a bag of snacks (granola bars, raisins, candy, etc.) *update from birth #2* sorry nurses and staff, I didn’t do this the second time around

 So….
 I suggest packing everything that you can well in advance and stashing it all together out of the way.
 Then, make a list of the things that you can’t pack until the last minute (glasses, laptop, makeup, etc.) and lay that on top of everything.
 That way when labor starts you don’t have to waste mental energy remembering what you needed to still get.
 Or, in the case that something crazy happens and you have to go to the hospital without your stuff, someone else could run by your house and grab those items.